pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/configuring-deployment/deployment-chain.md

 The idea of this feature is to trigger the whole deployment chain when a specified deployment is triggered.
 To enable trigger the deployment chain, we need to add a configuration section named `postSync` which contains all configurations that be used when the deployment is triggered.
 For this `Deployment Chain` feature, configuration for it is under `postSync.chain` section.

-A canonical configuration look as below:
+A canonical configuration looks as below:

 ```yaml
 apiVersion: pipecd.dev/v1beta1